Special Reports & Feature Stories!

-The City of Vancouver has “improved” upon this requirement by adding “short circuit” to their VBBL 2014 Clause 126.96.36.199(8)(a).
+The City of Vancouver has improved upon this requirement by adding “short circuit” to their VBBL 2009 Clause 126.96.36.199(8)(a).
 Why?
 Because the former City Electrician there (Arkady Tsisserev) was a Professional Electrical ENGINEER and considered this to be “Best Practice”.
+This has been carried forward through successive Bylaws essentially unchanged.
 In the City of Vancouver, not only do you have to wire suite signaling appliances in a Class “A” loop, you have to also provide isolators, unless of course, you’re using separate signal circuits for each dwelling unit.

 We’ve provided links to diagrams at the bottom of this page which detail both Class “A” interconnected field devices and a Class “A” Riser interconnected to field devices in a Class “B” configuration as part of this article.
 This is one area where the manufacturer’s installation instructions also fall short and may even reference practices only acceptable outside of Canada (i.e. NFPA requirements).
 The essential difference between the drawings you’ll see in the official amendment to the Standard and ours centres around one additional isolator which we’re suggesting be added to the “return” side of the loop to protect this part of the riser if you are employing uni-directional isolators.
 In this instance, I’m of the opinion that this qualifies as an improvement on the actual requirements of the Standard (something that’s referred to as “good engineering practice”).